fifth-postulate/parser-combinators/articles/java-magazine/index.md

 - D: The result is no longer a `Pair<Char, Char>`, but a `String`!
 Just as expected!
 - G: What other combinators can you think of?
-- D: Let me see... zero or more occurrences of 'A'?
+- D: Let me see... zero or more occurrences of `'A'`?
-- G: That is a good suggestion
+- G: That is a good suggestion.
-- D: Hmm, let me think of an implementation
+- D: Hmm, let me think of an implementation.

 ```kotlin
 fun <T> star(p: Parser<T>): Parser<List<T>> = { input ->